Coronavirus: Effects on examinations

 Anyone entering Germany from a non-European country currently has to prove that they have a good reason.
 Students who are registered for examinations who are entering Germany from outside Europe can use the ‘Confirmation of registration for examinations’ to prove their need to travel.
 You can download this directly from mein campus under ‘angemeldete Prüfungen (registered examinations)’.

-State Examinations and degree programmes leading to a State Examination
+Information for State Examinations and State Examination degree programmes

 An extension to deadlines for written assignments (Zulassungsarbeiten) in teaching degree programmes may be arranged in consultation with supervisors.
 Please note: The assessment (evaluation) must be submitted to the Examinations Office by the supervisor at least two working days before the student sits their first individual examination, as otherwise the student cannot be admitted to the State Examination.
 Please make sure that supervisors are aware of this when setting new deadlines in order to ensure that they have still enough time to correct the assignment and send the evaluation after the assignment has been submitted and before the examination is held.